yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

   >}}

 Morph also solved a quite specific render issue affecting users with multiple displays.
-If two or more monitors were in use and the user started a game from any display besides the primary, black borders would show up at the right and bottom corners of the rendering window.
+If two or more monitors were in use and the user started a game from any display besides the primary, black borders would appear in the rendering window.
 To solve this, [Morph needed to tell Qt to create a dummy render widget.](https://github.com/yuzu-emu/yuzu/pull/6658)

 {{< single-title-imgs